 Commonly seen effects in a marijuana impaired driver include:

-Prescription drugs are also often linked with drugged driving car crashes.
-By far the most common prescription drugs involved in traffic collisions were pain relievers.
-It’s a fact that many car crashes involving drugged drivers are caused by illegal drugs.
-However, many of these accidents also involved prescription drugs, which only further complicates issues of who, or what, is at fault.
+Prescription drugs are often linked with drugged driving car crashes.
+The most common prescription drugs involved in traffic collisions were pain relievers.
+Many car crashes involving drugged drivers are caused by a combination of prescription and illegal drugs, which only complicates issues of who, or what, is at fault.

 Cases involving prescription drugs are especially complicated, and there are several factors which must be assessed and/or proven anytime these types of drugs are involved in a car crash: